AK Steel Holding Corporation – Consensus Indicates Potential 80.6% Upside

-AK Steel Holding Corporation with ticker code (AKS) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 3.5 and 3 calculating the mean target price we have 3.25.
-Given that the stocks previous close was at 1.8 this would imply there is a potential upside of 80.6%.
-The day 50 moving average is 1.55 while the 200 day moving average is 1.55.
-The company has a market capitalisation of $491m.
-Visit the company website at: 0
+AK Steel Holding Corporation found using ticker (AKS) have now 2 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The range between the high target price and low target price is between 3.5 and 3 calculating the average target price we see 3.25.
+Given that the stocks previous close was at 1.8 this would indicate that there is a potential upside of 80.6%.
+The day 50 moving average is 1.55 and the 200 day MA is 1.55.
+The market cap for the company is $491m.
+Company Website: 0

 0